jeet404/jeet404/README.md

 - 👋 Hi, I’m Jeet Patel
-- 👀 I’m interested in Python Programming.
+- 👀 I’m interested in #exploring
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning All Languages.

 <!---
 jap1203/jap1203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.